OneSpace

-OneSpace (零壹空间 (Líng Yī Kōngjiān, Zero One Space)) or One Space Technology Group (零壹空间科技 (Líng Yī Kōngjiān Kējì, Zero One Space Technology)) is a Chinese private space launch group based in Beijing, subsidiaries in Chongqing, Shenzhen and Xi'an.
+OneSpace (零壹空间 (Líng Yī Kōngjiān, Zero One Space)) or One Space Technology Group (零壹空间科技 (Líng Yī Kōngjiān Kējì, Zero One Space Technology)) is a Chinese private space launch group based in Beijing, with subsidiaries in Chongqing, Shenzhen and Xi'an.
 OneSpace was founded in 2015.
-OneSpace is led by CEO Shu Chang, and is targeting the small launcher market for microsatellites and nanosatellites.
+It is led by CEO Shu Chang, and is targeting the small launcher market for microsatellites and nanosatellites.
 OneSpace launched China's first private rocket in 2018.

-The company plans to unveil its family of rockets early in 2019.
+The company unveiled its family of rockets early in 2019.
 At least 10 such firms have emerged since the Chinese government policy shift in late 2014 to allow private companies into the launch and small satellite sectors.

 Facilities

-OneSpace's headquarters and an R&D center is located in Beijing.
-Its research and development center, and manufacturing and assembly base, is located in Chongqing.
+OneSpace's headquarters and R&D center are located in Beijing.
+Its research and development center, and manufacturing and assembly base, are located in Chongqing.
 Its rocket engine testing facility is located in Jiangxi Province and Shanxi Province.

 Rockets

-OS-X series
+OS-X series – suborbital

 The OS-X series of rockets are suborbital sounding rockets, reaching high altitude or reaching space but not orbit; they are meant for research and development of their launch systems.